Program Overview- The Brockport Oxford Program

 o This estimate does not include the purchase of clothing; travel in Britain or Europe .

-o The flight will cost participants between $700 and $900 (depending on departure/return dates, the point of origin of any connecting flights in the US, etc.).
+o The flight cost is estimated and depends on on departure/return dates, the point of origin of any connecting flights in the US, etc.).

 The actual amount that you will spend depends heavily on your style of living, and will vary with each individual's personal spending habits, entertainment preferences and travel choices.